stolostron/submariner-addon/README.md

 ### Setup of Cluster Manager and Klusterlet

-1. Prepare 3 OCP clusters (1 Hub cluster and 2 managed clusters) on AWS for Submariner.
+1. Prepare 3 OCP clusters (1 hub cluster and 2 managed clusters) on AWS for Submariner.
 Please refer to [this section](https://submariner.io/getting-started/quickstart/openshift/aws/) for detailed instructions.

-2. On the Hub cluster, install `Cluster Manager` Operator and instance (version >= 0.2.0) from OperatorHub.
+2. On the hub cluster, install `Cluster Manager` Operator and instance (version >= 0.2.0) from OperatorHub.

 3. On the managed clusters, install `Klusterlet` Operator and instance (version >= 0.2.0) from OperatorHub.